textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ~~~

 Replace my-website.com to your own domain name and correct the path where neeeded.
 Type PHP5 instead of PHP7 if your host still do not support PHP7.
-Uncomment TLSsertFile line if you want to support secure connection.
-To forbid open access and switch HTTP to HTTPS only, uncomment also the directive RequireTLS = yes.
+Uncomment `TLSsertFile` line if you want to support secure connection.
+To forbid open access and switch HTTP to HTTPS only, uncomment also the directive `RequireTLS = yes`.
 Hiawatha has support for SNI, which allows us to serve multiple TLS websites via one IP address.
 Hiawatha also comes with a script to easily obtain and to automate renewing free Let's Encrypt certificates, according to your virtual host configuration.

-Hiawatha does not need .htaccess file.
+Hiawatha does not need `.htaccess` file.
 If you wish clean semantic URLs, paste instead the following [URL Toolkit](//www.hiawatha-webserver.org/howto/url_toolkit) for [Textpattern](//www.hiawatha-webserver.org/howto/url_rewrite_rules) in the beginning of our include file for the virtual host or in the general hiawatha.conf file itself:

 ~~~
 UrlToolkit {